vonbecmann/earley-parser/repository/EarleyParser-Core.package/JEProductionRule.class/README.md

-a rule of the grammar defined by user.
+a production rule of the grammar defined by the user.

 head ::= body